Two Decades Later, Orange County Court Returns Press Access ‘Upon Receipt’

 Reporters for the LA Times and others walked away, with their institutional leadership unwilling to associate with an upstart news service in confronting the powerful clerk.
 Meetings and letters ensued, to no avail.

 Slater later retired and an equally confrontational bureaucrat, Alan Carlson, took over.
-Carlson continued the court’s intransigence, enabled by its judicial leadership, and went on to malign the press as an institution in national clerk conferences by court administrators, such as those in Williamsburg during the last decade.
+Carlson continued the court’s intransigence, enabled by its judicial leadership, and went on to malign the press as an institution in national conferences of court administrators, such as those in Williamsburg during the last decade.

 The Orange County clerk became part of a small coterie, also including the Ventura clerk, who cooperated with what was then the Administrative Office of the Courts and is now called the staff of the Judicial Council in its effort to develop an in-house e-filing system through consultants.